horsenoggingit/lambdaAuth/README.md

 # lambdaAuth
 A Framework for native and web applications on AWS using Lambda, Api Gateway, DynamoDB and Cognito Auth.

 This project started from of a desire to learn about creating apps using AWS lambda as a backend for web and native clients.
 I also wanted to learn more about lambda (node) and integration with API Gateway, DynamoDB and Cognito for developer authenticated federated identity pools as well as how to manage permissions across AWS resources.
-I also wanted to learn about the strengths and weaknesses of the AWS CLI for configuration.
+Additionally I wanted to learn about the strengths and weaknesses of the AWS CLI for configuration.

 The resulting project tackles these goals and provides a simple framework for rapidly deploying APIs backed by lambdas and managing AWS resources so that a projects deployment can be easily recreated and torn down.
 This framework also supports multiple deployments of a project on a single AWS account.